ArchHem/Julia_exercise_projects/README.md

 ### Drift Processes and the Black-Scholes Model

 The Black-Scholes model aims to model a market containing at least one risky asset (typically a stock) and its financial derivatives.
 It makes a number of assumptions, most important of which is the fact that the market is frictionless: there are no associated trading costs, no taxes etc, and that the asset pays no dividends or other fees to its owner.
-We furthermore assume that there exists a riskless form of bond - i.e. which could be a central bank - which offers an interest rate of $r$ on our money.
-During the derivation of the BS model, one of the underlying assumptions is that there is no riskless way of turning a profit on the market.
+We furthermore assume that there exists a riskless form of bond - i.e. which could be a bond offered by a central bank - which offers an interest rate of $r$ on our money.

 ### Basic Black-Scholes Monte Carlo Simulation